No matter where you go, or how careful you try to be with your words and actions, there will always be someone who will judge you and what you do.

 • Talk impulsively

-• Point out negatives, completely disregard the positives
+• Point out negatives, and completely disregard the positives

 • Result in unfiltered and insensitive opinions.